Worried About Getting The COVID Vaccine While Pregnant? Read This

 What are the benefits of getting the COVID vaccine when you’re pregnant?

-The first benefit is obvious: Just like non-pregnant vaccinated people, you will get protection against the virus.
+The first benefit is obvious: Just like non-pregnant vaccinated people, you will get protection from the virus.
 But you could also protect your baby from COVID at a time when the COVID vaccines are not yet available to babies and young children.
 There’s a lot of evidence that pregnant people not only show a robust immune response to the COVID vaccines, but can pass antibodies to their newborns.
 In fact, babies have already been born who had COVID antibodies after their mothers had received the vaccine.
-A study published in late March in the American Journal of Obstetrics & Gynecology looked at 131 patients, 84 of whom were pregnant, 31 were lactating, and 16 were not pregnant, all of whom received either Pfizer or Moderna.
-It found that the vaccines were highly effective in producing antibodies to COVID in pregnant and lactating people, and it confirmed what other studies had found, which is that vaccinated pregnant people can pass on antibodies to their fetus through the placenta and their baby while breastfeeding.
+A study published in late March in the American Journal of Obstetrics & Gynecology looked at 131 patients, of whom 84 were pregnant, 31 were lactating, and 16 were not pregnant, all of whom received either Pfizer or Moderna.
+It found that the vaccines were highly effective in producing antibodies to COVID in pregnant and lactating people, and it confirmed what other studies had found, which is that vaccinated pregnant people can pass on antibodies to their fetuses through the placenta and their babies through breastfeeding.

 Advertisement